nguyenpham/FelicityEgtb/docs/Perft.md

 When making a move, whole board data is copied into Hist record, thus the takeback function could be simplified by copying back stored board.

-- Chess perft 5 took 523 ms, 161% longer (slower) than Attemp 7
+- Chess perft 5 took 523 ms, 161% longer (slower) than Attempt 7

-Code is in branch "wholeboardinhist".
+The code is in the branch "wholeboardinhist".